MediaArea/MediaConch/DesignNarrative.md

 MediaArea plans to include these features commonly within MKV, FFV1, and LPCM reporters:

-- Export of a standardized PreFormaXML
+- Export of a standardized PREFORMAXML
-- Export PreFormaXML with gzip compression (to reduce the impact of large and highly verbose XML files)
+- Export PREFORMAXML with gzip compression (to reduce the impact of large and highly verbose XML files)
 - Export of the same data within a semantically equivalent JSON format
-- Other functions based on PreFormaXML (such as generation of PDF formats or summarization of multiple collections of PreFormaXML) will happen within the "Shell" component
+- Other functions based on PREFORMAXML (such as generation of PDF formats or summarization of multiple collections of PREFORMAXML) will happen within the "Shell" component

 ### Fixer